-The Tajitos Gold Project consists of three blocks of concessions: Tajitos, El Tejo and Cortez.
+The Tajitos Gold Project consists of two concessions blocks: Tajitos and El Tejo.
 The Tajitos Project hosts an extensive and well mineralized gold system in northwestern Mexico.
 The project was identified using a combination of the Company's Mexico mineral databases, local geologic knowledge, historic production data, and extensive personal networks.
-Previous drilling by the Fresnillo plc intersected gold quartz veins and found mineralization extending beyond the veins into the wall rock zones on ground currently optioned by the Company.
+Previous drilling by the Fresnillo plc intersected gold quartz veins and found mineralization extending beyond the veins into the wall rock zones on ground currently owned by the Company.

-The Company completed a ground magnetic survey which shows favourable indications that the prospective trend of gold-rich Mesozoic volcanosedimentary mineralization extends to the southeast under shallow post-mineralization cover.
-The Company has since completed further follow up on the more than 10 known small workings on the Tejo and Cortez concessions generating new and expanding existing target areas for future drill testing.
+The Company completed a ground magnetic survey which showed favourable indications that the prospective trend of gold-rich Mesozoic volcanosedimentary mineralization extends to the southeast under shallow postmineralization cover.
+The Company also completed further follow up on 10 known historic small workings, expanding existing target areas for future drill testing.
 On October 20, 2015, subsequent to the year-end, the Company signed an option agreement with Centerra Gold Inc. ("Centerra) whereby Centerra can earn a 70% interest in the Tajitos Project.
 In order to exercise the option, Centerra must incur \$6-million (U.S.) in aggregate exploration expenditures within approximately four years of signing the agreement.
+The Company will act as the Project Manager and collect management fees until the earlier of December 31, 2017 or \$2,000,000 in exploration expenditures have been completed.